sylwia30/Code_Application/README.md

 In the future, I would like to implement an on-line platform for the following languages: JavaScript, JQuery, HTML and CSS.
 At a given moment the site is only prepared for this eventuality.

 ## Warning!
-Exercises and science materials are demonstrative
+Exercises and science materials are demonstrative.